-- 1. Smoking is not permitted in any building. - 2.
-The presence or use of candles, incense burners, oil lamps, and other open-flame devices is not permitted in on-campus housing facilities. - 3.
-The presence or use of torchiere halogen floor lamps is not permitted in any building. - Individuals shall not obstruct or tamper with fire safety equipment (e.g., sprinklers. fire alarms, extinguishers). - The possession or use of fireworks is not permitted. - Occupant-provided refrigerators and microwaves are not permitted in on-campus housing facilities.
+- 1. Smoking is not permitted in any building. - The presence or use of candles, incense burners, oil lamps, and other open-flame devices is not permitted in on-campus housing facilities. - 3.
+The presence or use of torchiere halogen floor lamps is not permitted in any building. - 4.
+Individuals shall not obstruct or tamper with fire safety equipment (e.g., sprinklers, fire alarms, extinguishers). - 5.
+The possession or use of fireworks is not permitted. - Occupant-provided refrigerators and microwaves are not permitted in on-campus housing facilities.

-Additional information about residence hall living and policies is available at:
+Additional information about Nittany Apartments living and policies is available at https://studentaffairs.psu.edu/involvement-student-life/ living-campus/living-campus/residence-life-policies.

-https://studentaffairs.psu.edu/involvement-student-life/livingcampus/living-campus/residence-life-policies.